josafathpelayo/PyBer_Analysis/README.md

 # PyBer_Analysis

 ## Overview
 The purpose of this analysis is to create a summary DataFrame of the ride-sharing data by city type: urban, suburban, or rural.
 In doing so,the knowledge of Pandas will be applied to create the DataFrames, and Maptplotlib will also be implemented to visualize the analysis.
-The main files used for this analysis is “ride_data.csv" and“city_data.csv”.
+The main files used for this analysis is “ride_data.csv" and “city_data.csv”.
 Our results will display the ride-sharing summary DataFrame by city type and a multiple-line chart of total fares for each city type.

 ## Results